Coding and STEM @ the University of Newcastle

 About

-In 2023, The University of Newcastle will run a two-day Coding and STEM professional learning Conference, for Primary (K-6) teachers at the Callaghan Campus.
+In 2024, the University of Newcastle will host a two-day professional learning conference focused on digital technologies (coding and STEM) for Primary (K-6) teachers at the Callaghan Campus.

 STEM Education Conference | 4 & 5 September | 9:30am – 3:00pm